 Our aim is to make sure that equality, diversity and inclusion run through everything we do as an employer.

-As such, and in light of the discussion around race and global Black Lives Matter movement that led to protests this summer, we’re focusing work in four areas to ensure this happens.
+As such, and in light of the discussion around race and the global Black Lives Matter movement that led to protests during the summer of 2020, we’re focusing work in four areas to ensure this happens.

-We hope this will lead us to achieving our four broad ambitions of:
+We hope these areas of focus will lead us to achieving our four broad ambitions.